Anion-polarisation-directed short-range-order in antiperovskite Li$_2$FeSO: Results and Discussion

-In heteroanionic oxyfluorides and oxynitrides, transition metals with polar six-coordinate \cis\ or \fac\ coordination move off-site to give shorter transition metal--oxygen distances, which stabilises these coordination geometries due to increased transition metal--oxygen covalent bonding \cite{WithersEtAl_Polyhedron2007,YangEtAl_NatureChem2010,Attfield_CrysGrowDes2013,HaradaEtAl_AdvMater2019,WolffAndDronskowski_JComputChem2008,LegeinEtAl_InPrep2022}.
-To characterise the degree of covalency in \ce{Li2FeSO}, and whether this varies with different short-range anion--cation coordination configurations, we calculated integrated crystal orbital bond index (ICOBI)\cite{MullerEtAl_JPhysChemC2021} values for all adjacent Fe--O pairs in each of our exemplar structures.
-We obtain values of $\SIrange{0.22}{0.25}{eV}$ for the three structures, which are indicative of \ce{Li2FeSO} being highly ionic \footnote{The ICOBI values reported here are comparable to those of ionic salts, such as \ce{LiCl} \cite{MullerEtAl_JPhysChemC2021}.} We also find no correlation between these ICOBI values and the specific \cis\ versus \trans\ oxygen coordination in each structure (see the Supporting Information for details).
+In heteroanionic oxyfluorides and oxynitrides, transition metals with polar six-coordinate \cis\ or \fac\ coordination move off-site to give shorter transition metal--oxygen distances, which stabilises these coordination geometries due to increased transition metal--oxygen covalent bonding \cite{KimEtAl_ChemMater2004,WithersEtAl_Polyhedron2007,YangEtAl_NatureChem2010,Attfield_CrysGrowDes2013,HaradaEtAl_AdvMater2019,PorterEtAl_JSolStatChem2015,WolffAndDronskowski_JComputChem2008}.
+To characterise the degree of covalency in \ce{Li2FeSO}, and whether this varies with different short-range anion--cation coordination configurations, we calculated integrated crystal orbital bond index (ICOBI) \cite{MullerEtAl_JPhysChemC2021} values for all adjacent Fe--O pairs in each of our exemplar structures.
+We obtain values of $\numrange{0.22}{0.25}$ for the three structures, which are indicative of \ce{Li2FeSO} being highly ionic \footnote{The ICOBI values reported here are comparable to those of ionic salts, such as \ce{LiCl} \cite{MullerEtAl_JPhysChemC2021}.} (see the Supporting Information for details).

-The observation that anions with polar coordination are electronically polarised, and that the lowest energy \ce{Li2FeSO} structures are those with both oxygen and sulfur polarisation, provides a general explanation for the relative increased stability of structures with \cis-\ce{OLi4Fe2} relative to the predictions of the simple point-charge model. \cis-\ce{OLi4Fe2} coordination necessarily means polar oxygen coordination, and these oxygen ions will be electronically polarised.
-For some \cis-\ce{OLi4Fe2} configurations, some proportion of sulfur ions additionally will have polar coordination.
-These sulfur ions therefore will also be polarised, further stabilising these particular structures.
-We note that this effect of polarisation of anions with polar coordination is not limited to \cis-\ce{OLi4Fe2} versus \trans-\ce{OLi4Fe2} coordination, and we expect all structures with polar O or S coordination to exhibit some degree of stabilisation relative to a simple point-charge description.
+The observation that anions with polar coordination are themselves electronically polarised explains the average increased stability of \cis-\ce{OLi4Fe2} structures relative to \trans-\ce{OLi4Fe2} structures, when comparing DFT-predicted energies to the corresponding energies from the simple-point charge model (Fig.~\ref{fig:Li4Fe2_energies}).
+The formation of dipoles lowers the energy of a given structure relative to the corresponding point-charge model energy, which does not account for electronic polarisation.
+The \cis-\ce{OLi4Fe2} structures have polar oxygen coordination and exhibit strong oxygen polarisation, while the \trans-\ce{OLi4Fe2} structures have non-polar oxygen coordination and corresponding negligible oxygen polarisation.
+On average, therefore, all \cis-\ce{OLi4Fe2} structures are more stable, relative to the \trans-\ce{OLi4Fe2} structures, than would be expected from simple point-charge electrostatics.